eromatiya/blurredfox/README.md

 ### Quick install for the linux lads

-1. Run the script below, but make sure to replace the 'stable' with the Firefox Build you are using.
-If leave empty, it will still default to stable.
+1. Run the script below.
+If you are using a different build like nightly, beta, etc., make sure to replace the 'stable' with the Firefox Build you are using.
+If leave empty, it will default to stable.

 	+ stable - Firefox Stable Build
 	+ dev - Firefox Developer Edition